touel068/seg3503_playground/Lab03/README.md

 | TA | Aymen Mhamdi, amham077@uottawa.ca |
 | Équipe | Alex DeGrace (300071786) et Thomas Ouellette (300081063) |

+### To run Jacoco execute ./bin/jacoco in the Lab3 folder.
+A report should get created

 # Computation

 Below is the proof that we ran computation Jacoco